Delicious chocolate frozen yogurt has a clean list of ingredients and is made without an ice cream maker.

 Out of all my frozen yogurt recipes, this chocolate frozen yogurt takes the longest to freeze.
-I’m not sure why, but unlike the others, this one is best if left to freeze overnight.
+I’m not sure why.
+But unlike the others, this one is best if left to freeze overnight before serving.

 - 1 teaspoon pure vanilla extract

-- Place the xylitol in your food processor’s bowl.
+- If using xylitol, place it in your food processor’s bowl.
 Process until fine - xylitol granules are too large and will interfere with the frozen yogurt’s texture if not processed first.

 - Add the remaining ingredients and process until completely smooth, stopping twice to scrape the sides and bottom of the bowl.